 Sometimes, formatting can complement a piece, adding texture to the content.
 However, this is not a feature for ebook formatting.
 Because of the digital framework of ereader devices, texts are required to meet specific ebook formatting requirements to present a clean, readable document.

 As a result, online ebook publishing companies such as Smashwords and Kindle request that writers adhere to a standardized format.
 Uniform ebook texts allow readers to access the document from a variety of devices and platforms.
 Although this restricts authors to a standardized style, the work can easily circulate and reach a larger audience.

 It is the author's responsibility to ensure that the ebook formatting is flawless.
 Overlooked mistakes can change the appearance of a document once it is converted into an ebook format.
-It is therefore essential that authors take time to format their manuscripts correctly to guarantee that there are no errors.
+It is therefore essential that authors take time to format their books correctly to guarantee that there are no errors.
 Smashwords and Kindle outline specific requirements for publishing through their services.